From April 2020

 From April 2017

 From April 2017, the calculation of Child Tax Credit is limited to including a maximum of two children when a new child is born or joins the household.
 From this date, Housing Benefit also restricts the allowance (applicable amount) to a maximum of two children for new claims, or when a new child is born or joins the household.

 There are some exceptions to this restriction, and the Housing Benefit calculation will follow the decision made by HMRC within the Child Tax Credit decision, i.e. if three children are allowed within the Child Tax Credit decision, three child allowances will be included within the Housing Benefit decision.
 Visit the GOV.UK Child Tax Credit website for information about the two child limit exceptions.

 This change only affects the allowance included within the calculation and not the number of bedrooms within any size criteria calculation.

 This change also restricts the number of children that can be included within the Council Tax Reduction (formerly known as Council Tax Support) calculation in the same way.

 From November 2016

 The next stage of the benefit cap was introduced that further limited the amount of Housing Benefit for some working age households.

-Outside of the Greater London borough (which includes Telford & Wrekin) the cap amount is:
+Outside of the Greater London borough (which includes Telford and Wrekin) the cap amount is:

 - £384.62 per week (£20,000 a year) if you're in a couple, whether or not you have children